 Paper Doll: Channel old-school playtime with DIY vintage paper doll save the dates.
 This woman worked her photoshop to make the dolls look like her and her fiancé.

-Word Search: The couple that created this gold foil stationery took a different approach to save the dates.
+Word Search: Save the date ideas that are fun can also work hard and accomplish two jobs at once.
 Guests didn’t know the couple was engaged, so this doubled as an engagement announcement.
 Hidden within the letters was their surprise message!

 Scratch-off ticket: Share your luck in love with these DIY scratch-off save the dates.
 If only all scratch-offs were this easy to make.